Magoban/Magoban/README.md

-# Hello, I'm CHANGEME
+# Hello, I'm Yusuf
 <a href="https://www.linkedin.com/in/musayusufmagoban"><img src="https://img.shields.io/badge/-LinkedIn-0072b1?&style=for-the-badge&logo=linkedin&logoColor=white" /></a>

-[Brief Introduction - Remove this afterwards]
+## Brief Introduction

 I am a recent graduate with a profound interest in technology and a dedication to solving complex problems.

 ## Objective
-[Provide Objective - Remove this afterwards]]

 My journey and interest in technology have led me to develop a passion for cybersecurity.
-I am now eager to transition into this field, specifically to join a Security Operations Center (SOC) as a Tier 1 Analyst.
+I am eager to transition into this field, specifically to join a Security Operations Center (SOC) as a Tier 1 Analyst.

 ## Skills
-[Provide skills and associated project.
-Make sure to hyperlink the project - Remove this afterwards]]

 | Skill                                         | Associated Project         |
 |-----------------------------------------------|----------------------------|